gumaerc-testorg/15.761-spring-2013/content/pages/assignments.md

 "Deep" Case Analyses
 --------------------

-These two write-ups (**choose two from PATA, HP-DeskJet, and Sport Obermeyer**) should contain your answers to the specific preparation questions for the corresponding cases (see the [Case Preparation Questions]({{< baseurl >}}/pages/case-preparation-questions) section).
+These two write-ups (**choose two from PATA, HP-DeskJet, and Sport Obermeyer**) should contain your answers to the specific preparation questions for the corresponding cases (see the {{% resource_link 4e41b758-de6f-7e7b-8acd-063dc70e9edd "Case Preparation Questions" %}} section).
 In preparing for these assignments, please adhere to the following guidelines:

 1. Work in teams of at most 3 students.
 This is a firm constraint, no exceptions.
 2. Written assignments are to be turned in at the beginning of class on the due date assigned.